edgedb/easy-edgedb/README.md

 Lastly, we we need to do a migration.
 This will give the database the structure we need to start interacting with it.
 Migrations are not difficult with EdgeDB:

 - First you start them with `START MIGRATION TO {}`
 - Inside this you add at least one `module`, so your types can be accessed.
 A module is a namespace, a place where similar types go together.
-If you wrote `module default` for example and then `type Person`, the type `Person` would be at `default::Person`.
-So when you see a type like `std::bytes` for example, this means the type `bytes` in the standard library (std).
+You go up and down a level inside a module with `::`.
+If you wrote `module default` and then `type Person`, the type `Person` would be at `default::Person`.
+So when you see a type like `std::bytes` for example, this means the type `bytes` inside `std` (the standard library).
 - Then you add the types we mentioned above, and type `POPULATE MIGRATION` to add the data.
 - Finally, you type `COMMIT MIGRATION` and the migration is done.